 Usually one of our doctors will help you determine if custom orthotics are right for you.
-Many patients can benefit from a quality over the counter orthotic, such as powersteps, or a semi custom like our quadrsstep system.
+Many patients can benefit from a quality over the counter orthotic, such as our PPFAC Medical Grade Inserts.
 However certain conditions and foot types are too severe to be accommodated in these type of prefabricated orthotics.
-In that case, on of the doctors at prairie path foot and ankle clinic will suggest a custom made orthotic.
+In that case, one of the doctors at Prairie Path Foot & Ankle Clinic will suggest a custom made orthotic.

 How are they made?

 The process of making a custom orthotic typically begins with an assessment by one of our doctors.
-After a through examination of your feet both standing and sitting as well as via X-ray, we determine if orthotics are medically necessary.
+After a through examination of your feet both standing and sitting as well as via X-ray, our doctors determine if orthotics are medically necessary.

 What happens next?

-Once the orthotic is ready, patients return for a fitting with our medical staff.
-Be sure the bring the shoes you will be wearing most often so the orthtotic can be fit to that shoe.
-The orthotics are checked to ensure they are properly aligning your foot when standing and walking.
+When the orthotics are ready, you will return to our clinic for a fitting with our medical staff.
+We ask all of our patients to be sure to bring the shoes they will typically be wearing so the orthotics can be fitted to those shoes.
+The orthotics are also checked to ensure they are properly aligning your foot when standing and walking.